mcneel/computeclient_js/docs/Mesh.rst

    Evaluate a mesh at a set of barycentric coordinates.

-   :param MeshPoint meshPoint: MeshPoint instance contiaining a valid Face Index and Barycentric coordinates.
+   :param MeshPoint meshPoint: MeshPoint instance containing a valid Face Index and Barycentric coordinates.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: A Point on the mesh or Point3d.Unset if the faceIndex is not valid or if the barycentric coordinates could not be evaluated.